23rd September 2022

 Just under a year later, following a change in government, Australia’s new Climate Change Minister, Chris Bowen, did what his predecessors hadn’t, and met with some of the claimants during a visit to the Torres Strait Islands.
 The minister concluded that climate change poses a ‘real and substantial’ threat to the people of the Torres Strait/Zenadh Kes.

-The committee's decision marks the final stage of the case.
-But whatever the decision from the UN, the ‘Torres Strait Eight' have vowed to continue their campaign.
+The ‘Torres Strait Eight' have vowed to continue their campaign.
 As climate change continues to threaten their islands, they will continue to push for the Australian Government to do more to fight climate change and protect those on the climate frontline.